1. Copyright Policy

 If you are interested in linking, quoting, or reprinting articles from TheDailyLawn.com in whole or in part, please do read our copyright policy:

 You are welcome to use short quotes from TheDailyLawn on your website or blog as long as proper credit is given.
 Always provide a hyperlink (full URL) to the article where the quote is from and do not use techniques (like rel=nofollow) that try to hide credits from search engines.

-Copy quoted material exactly, enclose it in quotations marks, and mention TheDailyLawn immediately before or after the quote.
-You may however not use an IFRAME tag when linking to content on TheDailyLawn as that will hide the original URL in the browser’s address bar.
+Copy quoted material exactly, enclose it in quotation marks and mention TheDailyLawn immediately before or after the quote.
+You may, however, not use an IFRAME tag when linking to content on TheDailyLawn as that will hide the original URL in the browser’s address bar.